lu-ci/apex-sigma-core/docs/information/commands.md

 Commands | Description | Example
 ----------|-------------|--------
 `>>addstatus` | Adds a status message to Sigma's database for automatic status rotation.
 (Bot Owner Only) | `>>addstatus with tentacles`
+`>>approvesuggestion` `>>approvesugg` `>>asugg` | Approves a submitted suggestion and notifies the submitter.
+If there are GitLab credentials in the command's config, it'll make an issue as well.
+First the suggestion ID, then the suggestion title and notes separated by a semicolon and space.
+(Bot Owner Only) | `>>approvesuggestion 8e39c9bb Some Title; This does a thing!`
 `>>awardleaderboards` `>>awardlbs` | Awards all the global leaderboards.
 Basically gives a large amount of Kud to the top 20 users in each leaderboard category.
 Currency earned, experience, and cookies.
 (Bot Owner Only) | `>>awardleaderboards`
 `>>blacklistmodule` `>>blackmodule` `>>blackmdl` | Disallows a person from using a specific module category.
 (Bot Owner Only) | `>>blacklistmodule 0123456789 minigames`
 `>>blacklistserver` `>>blacklistguild` `>>blacksrv` `>>blackguild` | Marks a server as blacklisted.
 This disallows any user on that server from using commands.
 (Bot Owner Only) | `>>blacklistserver 0123456789`